Paul Keohone

 From Kilmarnock, Scotland, Paul is a conductor, singer and vocal coach living in Glasgow.

 Paul teaches singing at The High School of Glasgow, and works as a vocal coach with the National Youth Choir of Scotland, The National Boys Choir and at the world famous Eton Choral Course. (now known as The Rodolphus Foundation Choral Course).
-He conducts choral and performance workshops with many other choirs including The Glasgow Youth Choir and The Peninsula Choir.
-He has worked with the clown doctors at Hearts and Minds, a Scottish charity that use skills in clowning to help children in hospital and people living with dementia.
+He conducts choral and performance workshops with many other choirs including Glasgow Youth Choir and The Peninsula Choir and in 2024 took on the post of tutor in Singing for Wellbeing at the University of Strathclyde.
+Paul has held training workshops with the clown doctors at Hearts and Minds, a charity that use skills in clowning to help children in hospital and people living with dementia.
 As well as this, he has led workshops with NHS Scotland and Edinburgh University in a joint project with Glasgow’s Roma Communities in using singing to build bridges with Roma people and their communities.
 He has also worked as vocal coach with The National Theatre of Scotland, most recently on the play “Midsummer” which was performed at The Edinburgh International Festival.

 In 2004 Paul was made an honorary member of The Charles Rennie Mackintosh Society https://www.crmsociety.com/ for his contribution to the artistic life of The Mackintosh Church, Queens Cross.